anima-wg/brski-cloud/anima-brski-cloud.md

 The Pledge MAY continue to follow a number of 307 redirects provided that each 307 redirect target Registrar identity is validated using the Implicit Trust Anchor Database.

 However, if validation of a 307 redirect target Registrar identity using the Implicit Trust Anchor Database fails, then the Pledge MUST NOT accept the 307 responses from the Registrar.
-At this point, the TLS connection that has been established is considered a Provisional TLS, as per {{BRSKI, Section 5.1}}.
+At this point, the TLS connection that has been established is considered a Provisional TLS, as per Secetion 5.1 of {{BRSKI}}.
 The Pledge then (re)sends a voucher-request on this connection.
 This connection is validated using the pinned data from the voucher, which is the standard BRSKI mechanism.